hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 <img src='/images/Deep_Learning_Images/CIFAR10_CNN/final_loss_acc_plot.png' alt="final_loss_acc_plot" class="center">
 <p style="text-align:center"> <i>Loss and Accuracy over training</i></p>

 The final model was trained for 50 epochs and achieved a test accuracy of 83.63%, demonstrating strong classification performance across multiple classes.
-The following are some key steps taken to improve:
-  * a
-  * b
-  * c
+Several incremental improvements were made during the development process.
+Initially, the batch size was increased from 4 to 128, random rotation was introduced up to 45 degrees, and the base model was expanded with additional layers and ReLU activations.
+Switching to the Adam optimizer with a learning rate of 0.001 and training for 30 epochs yielded ~66% accuracy, which improved to ~72% after 50 epochs.
+Adding three more convolutional layers and an additional linear layer resulted in the model stalling at ~10% accuracy, indicating poor training behavior.
+This was addressed by removing the last three convolutional and max-pooling layers and introducing dropout with a 25% probability, which improved accuracy to ~79%.
+Further augmentation with random cropping and vertical flipping brought the performance to ~80%.
+Finally, a ResNet-based architecture was implemented, with one residual and two convolutional layers removed to reduce the number of trainable parameters from ~15 million to ~9 million, reducing underfitting.

 ### References